-58% banks report rise in bad loans in July-December period, reveals Survey
+Budget 2018: 58% banks report rise in bad loans in July-December period

 However, only 28 per cent banks reported a rise in the number of requests for the restructuring of loans as compared to 40 per cent in the previous round.

-For the forthcoming Union Budget, the banks demanded full tax deduction on the NPA provisioning; reduction in corporate tax rate; and accelerated investments in infrastructure sector.
+For the upcoming Union Budget 2018, the banks demanded full tax deduction on the NPA provisioning; reduction in corporate tax rate; and accelerated investments in infrastructure sector.

 "Most of the responding banks have suggested reduction in corporate tax rate from 30 per cent to 25 per cent, lowering of MAT rate to 15 per cent and enhancing tax deductions and exemptions for individuals.
 This should boost credit demand at both corporate and retail level," said Ficci on the report.